 Excessive deficit procedure (EDP)

 The Treaty on the Functioning of the European Union obliges EU Member States to comply with budgetary discipline by respecting two criteria: a deficit equivalent to no more than 3% of GDP and a debt-to-GDP ratio not exceeding 60%, as defined in the Protocol on the EDP annexed to the Treaty.
 These reference values are based on Government Finance Statistics concepts (GFS).
 The government deficit is the net lending / net borrowing of general government as defined in the European system of accounts (ESA 2010).
-The government debt is defined as the total consolidated gross debt at nominal value in the following categories of government liabilities: currency and deposits, securities other than shares excluding financial derivatives, and loans.
+The government debt is defined as the total consolidated gross debt at nominal value in the following categories of government liabilities: currency and deposits, debt securities and loans.

 Council Regulation (EC) No 479/2009 on the application of the Protocol on the excessive deficit procedure annexed to the Treaty establishing the European Community, requires the Member States to send Eurostat data concerning the EDP twice a year (end of March and end of September).
 These data are sent in uniform tables.
 These tables have been designed with a view to providing a consistent framework for reporting deficits and changes in debt, albeit with a link to national fiscal aggregates.